sh3bu/shebu-hxor.github.io/_posts/2022-01-30-LumberjackTurtle.md

 ---
 layout: post
 title: "THM - Lumberjack Turtle"
-date: 2022-01-30
+date: 2022-01-31
 categories: [Tryhackme, Linux]
-tags: [log4shell, log4j, docker, CVE-2021-44228]
+tags: [log4shell, log4j, docker escape, CVE-2021-44228]
 image: ../../assets/img/posts/Lumberjackturtle/lumberjackturle.png
 ---

 # Summary
 --------------

-**Lumberjack Turtle** is a medium difficulty box from Tryhackme which is entirely focused on **Log4j/Log4shell**.
+**Lumberjack Turtle** is a medium difficulty box from Tryhackme which is entirely focused on **Log4j/Log4shell** a 0-day vulnerability that caused a havoc on the internet .
 The website is vulnerable to Log4j & so we're able to exploit it and get a shell on the box .
-We find a **.dockerenv** file in the / directory which indicates we are on a docker container.To obtain the root flag , we mount the **/dev/xvda1** disk partition since it contains the entire filesystem(/) to access all the files .
+We find a **.dockerenv** file in the / directory which indicates we are on a docker container.
+To obtain the root flag , we mount the **/dev/xvda1** disk partition since it contains the entire filesystem(/) to access all the files .

 |  **Room name** 	| Lumberjack Turtle                                           	|
 |:--------------:	|----------------------------------------------------	|